-A mistake buyers make when planning to buy their house is losing track of value and making a bad offer.
-Some properties are priced too high but some are priced great (meaning they are priced at their “market value”).
-Houses priced right sell fast in a busy market.
-If your purchase offer strategy is wrong you can lose the property you love.
+A mistake buyers make when planning to buy the house they love is losing track of value and focusing on discount.
+Some properties are priced too high but some are priced great (meaning they are priced at or below the “market value”).
+Houses priced right sell fast in any market.
+If your purchase-offer strategy is misguided you’ll lose the property you love.

 If you see something priced too high at the store you avoid it.
 If you see something price well and you need it, you buy it.
 It’s a simple strategy and it applies with real estate too.